annashipman/annashipman.github.io/_posts/2023-07-11-strategy-fireside-chat.md

 Another question was: "what's the best approach for course correction and how do you tell the difficult story to the board when it's a drastic change?"

-Talking to the board, you should operate on the principle of "no surprises", so when you see things heading off track, have the conversatin as soon as you can.
+Talking to the board, you should operate on the principle of "no surprises", so when you see things heading off track, have the conversation as soon as you can.

 This led into a discussion how to have that conversation.
 Emma asked how you change your style if you are communicating upwards, to the board; and one thing I shared was that it's a good idea to create artefacts (diagrams, documents, progress indicators) and use the same artefacts for everyone: for the board, for your peers, and for your reports, so that everyone knows you are talking about the same thing.